datanav/docs/getting-started.rst

       ["add", "age_group", "group_2"]
   ]

-The third line is activated if the statement if true, and the fourth line if the statement i false.
+The third line is activated if the statement is true, and the fourth line if the statement is false.

 Another handy function is "return" which allows us to specify which values we want returned from source when doing hops.